Numerical method for Darcy flow derived using Discrete Exterior Calculus: Numerical Results

 \section{Numerical Results}

 We illustrate the performance of the proposed DEC based numerical method for Darcy flow using many standard test problems.
 In all the figures here that show a velocity vector field, the flux $f$ has been visualized as the corresponding vector field.
 As described in Section~\ref{subsec:fluxviz} the velocity vector field $v$ is obtained from $f$ by using the relationship $v^\flat = (-1)^{n-1}\hodge f$.
 The velocity vector field is sampled at barycenters of top dimensional simplices and displayed as arrows based at barycenters.
 The pressure in most figures is displayed by plotting it against the $x$ coordinate of the circumcenter which is where the pressures are defined.
 The only exceptions are the pressure plots in Figure~\ref{fig:sqr336coscos} in which the pressure is displayed by coloring the triangle with a single color based on pressure value at the circumcenter.
-Figures~\ref{fig:sqr8hxgn6cnstvel},~\ref{fig:sqr336cnstvel}, ~\ref{fig:sqr336coscos},~\ref{fig:sqr55cnstvel},~\ref{fig:onefreev_16}, and~\ref{fig:cube244cnstvel} were constructed from data generated by a Python implementation of our numerical method that used the PyDEC software~\cite{BeHi2010}; and Figures~\ref{fig:adjcntsqrs16cnstvel},~\ref{fig:lyrdrect1480vel} and~\ref{fig:lyrdrect1480pr}, were generated by a MATLAB implementation of our numerical method.
+Figures~\ref{fig:sqr8hxgn6cnstvel},~\ref{fig:sqr336cnstvel}, ~\ref{fig:sqr336coscos},~\ref{fig:sqr55cnstvel},~\ref{fig:onefreev_16}, ~\ref{fig:cube244cnstvel},~\ref{fig:flx_cnvrgnc}, and~\ref{fig:hmsphrhlDECcnvrgnc} were constructed from data generated by a Python implementation of our numerical method that used the PyDEC software~\cite{BeHi2011}; and Figures~\ref{fig:adjcntsqrs16cnstvel},~\ref{fig:lyrdrect1480vel} and~\ref{fig:lyrdrect1480pr}, were generated by a MATLAB implementation of our numerical method.
+We are well aware that numerical tests of convergence of a method do not constitute a convergence proof.
+Theoretical convergence analysis of this method is a topic of future research.